-g.
-Reimbursement of Contractors for Contributions to Defined Benefit Pension Plans
+(g) Reimbursement of Contractors for Contributions to Defined Benefit (DB) Pension Plans

-1. Contractors that sponsor single employer or multiple employer defined benefit pension plans will be reimbursed for the annual required minimum contributions under the Employee Retirement Income Security Act (ERISA), as amended by the Pension Protection Act (PPA) of 2006 and any other subsequent amendments.
-Reimbursement above the annual minimum required contribution will require prior approval of the Contracting Officer.
-Minimum required contribution amounts will take into consideration all pre-funding balances and funding standard carryover balances.
-Early in the fiscal year but no later than the end of November, the Contractor requesting above the minimum may submit/update a business case for funding above the minimum if preliminary approval is needed prior to the Pension Management Plan process.
+Contractors that sponsor single employer multiple employer or (1) multiemployer defined benefit pension plans will be reimbursed for the annual required minimum contributions after fully applying any prefunding and carryover balances.
+Reimbursement above the annual minimum required contribution will require prior approval of the Contracting Officer. the Contractor requesting above the minimum shall submit/update a business case for funding above the minimum if preliminary approval is needed prior to the Pension Management Plan process.
 The business case shall include a projection of the annual minimum required contribution and the proposed contribution above the minimum.
 The submission of the business case will provide the opportunity for the Department to provide preliminary approval, within 30 days after contractor submission, pending receipt of final estimates, generally after January 1st of the calendar year.
 Final approval of funding will be communicated by the Head of Contracting Activity (HCA) when discount rates are finalized and it is known whether there are any budget issues with the proposed contribution amount.